Back to Lexicon

 \ɛm-pi\ \ɪmˈpruvmənt\ \skeɪl\

-The MP improvement scale is a projection model widely used by pension plans in the US.
+The MP improvement scale is a projection model widely used by pension plans in the United States to estimate future mortality improvements.

-It is produced by the Society of Actuaries’ Retirement Plans Experience Committee (RPEC) in the US, with the first iteration, MP14, being released in 2014, with subsequent annual updates.
-The MP improvement scale is based on a simplified version (aimed at being more accessible and transparent) of the original (pre-2016) CMI mortality projection model.
+It is developed by the Society of Actuaries’ Retirement Plans Experience Committee (RPEC), with the first version, MP-2014, released in 2014 and followed by annual updates until 2021 (when updates were paused due to the impact of the COVID-19 pandemic on the population mortality data).
+The scale is based on a simplified version of the original (pre-2016) CMI mortality projection model, designed to be more accessible and transparent.

 Keep exploring our Lexicon of Longevity